BioDynaMo/biodynamo/doc/dev_guide/docs/build.md

 #### Use a Custom Compiler
-If you need to user a custom compilers (instead of the one automatically detected by BioDynaMo) you will need to set first two variables: `CXX` for the C++ compiler and `CC` for the C compiler.
-Please not that your custom compiler must support C++14 standard and also it must be compatible with OpenMP.
+If you need to user a custom compilers (instead of the one automatically detected by BioDynaMo) you will need to set the variables: `CXX` for the C++ compiler and `CC` for the C compiler.
+Please not that your custom compiler must support the C++14 standard and must be compatible with OpenMP.
 The complete procedure will become:
 ```bash
 git clone https://github.com/BioDynaMo/biodynamo.git
 cd biodynamo